ucesys/sparkscope/README.md

 # SparkScope #

 SparkScope is a monitoring and profiling tool for Spark Applications.
+It allows to review resource allocation, utiization, and demand timeline as it took place during Spark application execution.
+SparkScope presents information using visual charts which allow to
+- find bottlenecks in application execution,
+- reconcile resource demand and supply,
+- fine tune Spark application for desired objectives.

-It is implemented as SparkListener which means that it runs inside driver and listens for spark events.
+It is implemented as SparkListener which means that it runs inside driver and listens for Spark events.
 SparkScope utilizes csv metrics produced by custom SparkScopeCsvSink and supports multiple storage types.

 SparkScope produces reports in the following formats